 First, we create a class called FrameWin and derive it from the AWT Frame.
 In our constructor, we take the Frame Title as a string and pass that to the base class constructor by calling super().
 Next, we change the default BorderLayout to FlowLayout so that the Labels we will add get seated side-by-side.
 In addition, The SetLayout() function is used to change the default layout.
 The below depiction explains Title and FlowLayout.

 We can map the notepad title to the Java Frame’s title.
-In the same way when can map the FlowLayout with how each typed letter appear in the Notepad.
-When we type, each character flow from left to right and when there is no room in the current line, the next letter appears in the leftmost edge of a next line of the screen.
-Now, imaging each letter as control occupying space in the Frame Window, we can get a picture how each control laid out in the Frame Window.
+In the same way when can map the FlowLayout with how each typed letter appears in the Notepad.
+When we type, each character flow from left to right and when there is no room in the current line, the next letter appears on the leftmost edge of a next line of the screen.
+Now, imaging each letter as control occupying space in the Frame Window, we can get a picture of how each control is laid out in the Frame Window.
 Below is the code: